Sweet Home Chicago: Johnson's adaptation

 Johnson sang this as the first verse and used it as the refrain.
 Otherwise, his verses maintained the structure of Arnold's recording, including similar counting verses.
 Johnson successfully evoked an exotic, modern place far from the South, an amalgam of popular destinations for African Americans migrating northward and westward.
 For later singers, this ambiguous location proved more appealing than the less-known Kokomo.
 Tommy McClennan's "Baby Don't You Want To Go" (1939) and Walter Davis's "Don't You Want To Go" (1941) were both based on Johnson's chorus.
 Subsequent singers often used Johnson's chorus while omitting the numerical verses.

-Johnson employs a driving guitar rhythm and a high, near-falsetto vocal style.
-His guitar accompaniment does not use Kokomo Arnold's bottleneck guitar style.
+Johnson employed a driving guitar rhythm and a high, near-falsetto vocal style.
+His guitar accompaniment did not use Kokomo Arnold's bottleneck guitar style.
 Instead, he adapted the boogie piano accompaniments of Roosevelt Sykes on "Honey Dripper" and Walter Roland on "Red Cross" to the guitar.
 Leroy Carr's "Baby Don't You Love Me No More" (featuring Leroy Carr on piano and Scrapper Blackwell on guitar) shares a similar rhythmic approach and feel to Johnson's initial two verses.